-The 2022 NFL Draft is set to be held in Paradise, Nevada (aka Las Vegas) from April 28-30 and the first round is coming into focus.
+The 2022 NFL Draft is set to be held in Paradise, Nevada (aka Las Vegas) from April 28-30, and the order for the first round is set, at least for now.

-So with still plenty to be determined, here's how the order currently shapes up for the first round of the 2022 draft.
+Here's how the order currently falls for the first round of the 2022 draft.

 Current Draft Order

 2. Detroit Lions (3-13-1)

 4. New York Jets (4-13)

 6. Carolina Panthers (5-12)

 7. New York Giants (via 6-11 Chicago Bears)

 8. Atlanta Falcons (7-10)

 9. Seattle Seahawks (via 7-10 Denver Broncos)